 Photos with faces perform almost 40% better than without faces.
 If you own a medium to large size company, post photos of your employees or a model happily showcasing your product or service.

-GoPro’s Instagram is filled with photos of people on various adventures - most of them have been shared by the customers themselves.
+GoPro's Instagram is filled with photos of people on various adventures - most of them are shared by the customers.

 Add a catchy text

 Although pictures are the most important when it comes to Instagram, you shouldn’t underestimate the value of your text/captions.
-Use catchy/interesting captions like “Giving our best shot” or “enjoying a hearty-warm delicious meal in our restaurant”.
-This is very important as single product descriptions look boring, unless they come with a positive phrase or feeling conveyed in the text.
+Use catchy/interesting captions like "Giving our best shot" or "enjoying a heartwarming delicious meal in our restaurant."
+It is very important as single product descriptions look boring unless they come with a positive phrase or feeling conveyed in the text.